iCliniq Logo

 Conclusion:

-Gut microbiomes are healthy microorganisms that live inside our gut in the intestine.
+Gut microbiomes are healthy microorganisms that live inside the gut in the intestine.
 They are responsible for many body functions, such as food digestion, maintaining heart and brain health, and developing immunity.
 Maintaining gut microbiomes is important by eating a healthy and fibrous diet.

 Frequently Asked Questions